csswizardry/CSS-Guidelines/index.md

 * Multi-line CSS.
 * Meaningful use of whitespace.

+But, as with anything, the specifics are somewhat irrelevant—consistency is key.

 ### Multiple Files

 With the meteoric rise of preprocessors of late, more often is the case that